Cubelrti/utf8-decoder/README.md

 - Produce same output as the Node's TextDecoder.
 - Keep default char unicode `�` as-is instead of throwing error.
 - Process surrogate pairs correctly for Emojis.
 - Designed with performance in mind.
+Provide comparable performance to native TextDecoder.

 You can try over the test case for other UTF-8 decoders to see the difference, especially the malformed cases.